What Is Ambient Lighting and How to Get It Right March 20, 2017 – Posted in: Lighting Information, General Info, Home Lighting

 In choosing the location for your installation, the first thing you need to do is evaluate a certain room when it is dark.
 You can turn off as many lights as you can without losing the room’s visibility and note the areas that need to be accented.
 These spaces often include pathways, reading areas, fireplaces, coffee tables, bookshelves, seating areas, and plants.

-Lighting Layout Locations
+Lighting Plan Layout Locations

 Balance is important in choosing the location for ambient lighting.
 Lighting just one corner of a large room will make it unbalanced.
 However, trying to illuminate every corner of the room can make it overwhelmingly bright instead, which is probably not the kind of mood you are trying to achieve.